Not Declaring Capital Gains Tax: Will You Get Caught?

 If you’ve failed to declare capital gains, it’s better to come clean before HMRC catches you.
 The ‘Let Property Campaign’ allows landlords to voluntarily disclose unpaid tax.
 While not specific to CGT, it shows that HMRC often offers chances to rectify mistakes.

 When voluntary disclosure is made, penalties are usually lower than if HMRC discovers the underpayment themselves.
+HMRC’s penalty guidance states that penalties can be reduced by up to 100% for ‘unprompted’ disclosures made before an investigation begins.

 The ‘nudge letter’ approach

 Receiving a nudge letter doesn’t mean you’re under investigation, but ignoring it could lead to one.
+If you receive one, treat it seriously and review your tax position—ideally with professional help.

 International information sharing